Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Dataset Details

 \section{Dataset Details}

 Here we present the details of the datasets we use in the experiments.
-We main use three datasets from the Amazon Reviews Datasets~\citep{BLAIR}.
-We list the basic statistics of the datasets in table~\ref{tab:dataset_stats}.
+We mainly use three datasets from the Amazon Reviews Datasets~\citep{BLAIR}.
+We list the basic statistics of the datasets in ~\cref{tab:dataset_stats}.